apptentive/apptentive-ios/README.md

 ### Setup Xcode Project

-First, drag the `ApptentiveConnect.xcodeproj` project file (located in the `Apptentive Connect` folder of our source code) to your project in Xcode 4 and add it as a subproject.
+First, drag the `ApptentiveConnect.xcodeproj` project file (located in the `ApptentiveConnect` folder of our source code) to your project in Xcode 5 and add it as a subproject.

 ![ApptentiveConnect drag](https://raw.github.com/apptentive/apptentive-ios/master/etc/screenshots/iOS-apptentive-connect.png)